Dolphin and Seal Eco Adventure Cruise

 - In-water activities, this is a scenic tour only

-- There are no toilet facilities aboard the vessel, please prepare accordingly
+- Toilet facilities are not always available aboard the vessel, please prepare accordingly

 · If cancelled within 7 days of the scheduled starting date of the booking, a 50% cancellation fee will required by the company or individual